Fraunhofer-AISEC/codyze-evaluator/documentation/docs/tagging-dsl.md

     each<NodeType>("name").with { Concept() }
     // Tagging each node of the type NodeType and specialProperty set to true with the concept Concept each<NodeType>(predicate = { it.specialProperty == true } ).with { Concept() }
+    // Tagging each node of the type NodeType and name "name" with the concept Concept each<NodeType>("name").with {
+        // Starting from each of the selected nodes of NodeType (they are kept in `node`), you can access specific properties and propagate tags to them.
+        // This is useful, e.g., if you want to tag specific arguments of a function call. propagate { node.attribute }.with { OtherConcept() }

+        Concept()
+    }
 }
 ```